Four Ways to Find Coronavirus Relief for College Students

 Here’s how you can help college students during COVID-19

-If you’re looking to provide support for college students during the coronavirus pandemic, there are many ways to do so.
-Here’s a few of the most effective ways to help college students who are struggling right now:
+If you’re looking to provide support for college students during coronavirus related stressful moments, there are many ways to do so.
+Here’s a few of the most effective ways to help college students who are struggling right now receive coronavirus aid:

 - Create an online fundraiser for a college student, or group of students, in need of financial support, like this international student relief fundraiser at Oklahoma University

-- Support college students who can’t receive federal aid through fundraisers like the Esperanza Education Fund.
+- Support college students who can’t receive federal student aid through fundraisers like the Esperanza Education Fund.